cidit/crc2025/robot/firmware/include/drives/precision_motor2.issues.md

 - **Fix**: Either return a default or invalid value (e.g., `NaN`) when the system is disabled, or call `_update_l2ev()` conditionally.
 SUGGESTION: if and when we start using .readAndReset() on the encoder to fix the overflow issue, this function will need to work differently (if at all in angle mode)
 SUGGESTION: make a separate PrecisionMotor::Encoder class that uses the regular encoder under the hood.
+DONE: caviat: for the speed to always work, the encoder needs to be polled regularly via it's update method. which kinda makes sense.

 ---